Rational social distancing in epidemics with uncertain vaccination timing: Methods

 In our model, the epidemic follows a standard SIR compartmentalised model \cite{Kermack1927}.
 The population is composed of {\underline s}usceptible, {\underline i}nfected and {\underline r}ecovered compartments.
 The recovered compartment is meant to include the fraction of fatalities.
 The sizes of the compartments evolve over time as

 with initial values $s(0) = 1 - i_0$ and $i(0) = i_0$ at a time $t = 0$.
 Time derivatives are denoted with a dot.
-We measure time in units of the timescale of recovery from an infection.
+We measure time in units of the timescale of recovery from an infection, i.e. recovery rate = 1.
 The control in this system is given by the population averaged infectiousness $k(t)$, which can be interpreted as the average number of new cases that would be caused by one infected individual in a fully susceptible population.
-We assume that the behaviour of the population determines $k(t)$, so we will directly call it behavior or control.
+We assume that the behaviour of the population determines $k(t)$, so we will directly call it behaviour or control.
 In the absence of an epidemic, the population would exhibit a typical behaviour that corresponds to a default level of infectivity, $\kappa^*>1$.
 This value directly corresponds to the basic reproduction number $R_0$.
 Social distancing behaviour is expressed in the model as a reduction of $k$ away from $\kappa^*$.
-We drop the equation for the recovered compartment $r$ from here on, since its dynamics has no influence on the population behavior.
+This work is primarily concerned with calculating $k(t)$ self-consistently for a range of vaccination arrival scenarios.
+We drop the equation for the recovered compartment $r$ from here on, since its dynamics has no influence on the population behaviour.